UNINETTSigma2/documentation/jobs/jobtypes.md

 - **devel**: Short jobs, meant for quick development and testing.
 They get higher priority to start sooner, but can only use upto 10 nodes each, and 16 in total.
-- **optimist**: Low priority jobs that can start whenever there are free resources, but will be requeued when other jobs need the resources.
-Meant for jobs that use checkpointing.
+- **optimist** (not yet available on fram): Low priority jobs that can start whenever there are free resources, but will be requeued when other jobs need the resources.
+Meant for jobs that use checkpointing .

 ## `normal` Jobs